 The same firm also has another motion for class certification that is pending.

 CardFellow’s home state of Connecticut is the latest to investigate Northern Leasing Systems.
-The Connecticut Attorney General's Office and Department of Consumer Protection have both received a number of complaints about Northern Leasing, and both are conducting an active investigation.
+The Connecticut Attorney General’s Office and Department of Consumer Protection have both received a number of complaints about Northern Leasing.
+Currently, both are conducting an active investigation.

 Northern Leasing 2016 Lawsuit – Misrepresentation

-New York and Northern Leasing are going at it again, with the state Attorney General's office filing a lawsuit against Northern Leasing.
+New York and Northern Leasing are going at it again.
+The state Attorney General’s office filed a lawsuit against Northern Leasing.
 According to NBC New York, the lawsuit alleges that Northern Leasing misrepresented terms of its leases, including contract length.
 Northern Leasing denies the allegations.

-The New York lawsuit is not a class action suit, and the NY Attorney General advises that businesses don't need to do anything in regards to the lawsuit.
-However, the AG stresses that if you've been sued by Northern Leasing, you should not ignore it.
+The New York lawsuit is not a class action suit.
+Therefore, the NY Attorney General advises that businesses don’t need to do anything in regards to the lawsuit.
+However, the AG stresses that if Northern Leasing sues you, do not ignore it.
 The office strongly advises you to contact a lawyer for advice about your specific lawsuit or other legal documents.
-If you're unsure if you have a judgment against you from Northern Leasing in the state of New York, you can contact the Civil Court Clerk’s office for more information.
+If you’re unsure if you have a judgment against you from Northern Leasing in the state of New York, you can contact the Civil Court Clerk’s office for more information.

 In December 2017, LegalNewsLine reported that New York has adequately alleged fraud against Northern Leasing according to the New York Supreme Court, and that Attorney General Schneidermann intends to continue the lawsuit.